Smart card: Security

-Benefits

-The benefits of smart cards are directly related to the volume of information and applications that are programmed for use on a card.
-A single contact/contactless smart card can be programmed with multiple banking credentials, medical entitlement, driver's license/public transport entitlement, loyalty programs and club memberships to name just a few.
-Multi-factor and proximity authentication can and has been embedded into smart cards to increase the security of all services on the card.
-For example, a smart card can be programmed to only allow a contactless transaction if it is also within range of another device like a uniquely paired mobile phone.
-This can significantly increase the security of the smart card.

-Governments and regional authorities save money because of improved security, better data and reduced processing costs.
-These savings help reduce public budgets or enhance public services.
-There are many examples in the UK, many using a common open LASSeO specification.

-Individuals have better security and more convenience with using smart cards that perform multiple services.
-For example, they only need to replace one card if their wallet is lost or stolen.
-The data storage on a card can reduce duplication, and even provide emergency medical information.

 Advantages

-The first main advantage of smart cards is their flexibility.
+The primary advantage of smart cards is their flexibility.
 Smart cards have multiple functions which simultaneously can be an ID, a credit card, a stored-value cash card, and a repository of personal information such as telephone numbers or medical history.
 The card can be easily replaced if lost, and, the requirement for a PIN (or other form of security) provides additional security from unauthorised access to information by others.
 At the first attempt to use it illegally, the card would be deactivated by the card reader itself.

-The second main advantage is security.
+The secondary advantage is security.
 Smart cards can be electronic key rings, giving the bearer ability to access information and physical places without need for online connections.
 They are encryption devices, so that the user can encrypt and decrypt information without relying on unknown, and therefore potentially untrustworthy, appliances such as ATMs.
 Smart cards are very flexible in providing authentication at different level of the bearer and the counterpart.
 Finally, with the information about the user that smart cards can provide to the other parties, they are useful devices for customizing products and services.
+Smart cards can also have multiple credentials for different applications.
+This encourages better security as the user only has to manage a single card which is not only less cognitive load and more convenient.

+The tertiary advantage is reduced cost.
+Smart cards are easily produced and have vastly improved security allowing institutions to reduce their security spending.

 Other general benefits of smart cards are: